MartinWho2/cemantix-solve/README.md

 `--browser : Chooses the browser to use (default is chrome) (possibilities : firefox, chrome, edge, safari, chromium)`

 `--browser-path : Only use if the path of your browser can't be detected by selenium (aka using chromium)`

+`--abs-path : Only use if you are not launching the program from the same folder as the python file`

 Credits for the word2vec file : https://fauconnier.github.io/#data, google